windycom/API/navigation/README.md

 # Mess with User Interface
-Use CSS to mess with user interface of Windy map.
-All the stuff is well under `#windy` selector.
-Just make sure that Windy logo, remains unscaled, clickable and with opacity 1 (free version of the API).
+Use CSS to mess with the user interface of the Windy map.
+All the stuff is well under the `#windy` selector.
+Just make sure that the Windy logo remains unscaled, clickable, and with opacity 1.